RikkoMatsumatoOfficial/BOTN-AllowIncest/README.md

 # BOTN-AllowIncest

 > [!CAUTION]
 > This Game is Fully For Adults!!!
 Please be care of yourself!!!
-Thanks!!!
+Thanks for Reading This!!!

 This Script is Allowing Incest for Game BOTN!!!
 So Enjoy to use this!!!